 Ray was preceded in death by his parents.
 Survivors include Ray’s wife Vivian; sons Kevin (Janis Langohr) of Billings; Todd (Angie) of Castle Rock, Colorado; sister Norma Doig of Melbourne, Florida; grandchildren Kara, Amie and Brett; nephews Shaun, John, and Mike Doig; sister-in-law Peggy Kude; nieces Kimberly Shanley, Karen Ferlicka, and Krysta Haugeberg; and numerous cousins.
 No list of family would be complete without including Ray and Vivian’s close friends and neighbors Gary and Elena Frederick and their daughter Christina; and John and Debrah Fosket.

 A graveside service will be held at 12:00 p.m. on Friday, May 25th in the Committal Shelter at the Veteran’s Cemetery at Fort Harrison in Helena.
+A Reception will be held at the Radisson Colonial Hotel, 2301 Colonial Dr., following the burial.

 The family extends their deepest gratitude to Dr. Weiner, the nurses, and staff of St. Peter’s Health for their kind care for Ray and the entire family.
 In lieu of flowers, memorials may be made in his name to Honor Flight, Inc., 175 Tuttle Road, Springfield, OH 45505.